-ORDINANCE NO. 753
+ORDINANCE NO. 818

-AN ORDINANCE OF THE CITY OF WILSONVILLE AMENDING WILSONVILLE CODE CHAPTER 8, ENVIRONMENT TO ADD A STORMWATER SECTION AND MAKE OTHER MODIFICATIONS.
+AN ORDINANCE OF THE CITY OF WILSONVILLE REPEALING AND REPLACING CHAPTER 8 - ENVIRONMENT OF THE WILSONVILLE CODE AND TO REPEAL ORDINANCE NO. 482.

-WHEREAS, Chapter 8 was last modified via Ordinance 689 in January 2011; and WHEREAS, portions of Chapter 8, Environment needs to be revised to update standards and comply with State and Federal laws and regulations; and
+WHEREAS, Wilsonville Code (WC) Chapter 8 was last revised via Ordinance No. 753 in November 2014; and

+WHEREAS, portions of Chapter 8 - Environment need to be revised to provide for comprehensive compliance and enforcement measures related to stormwater management regulations; and

-WHEREAS, the City of Wilsonville (City) was issued a National Pollutant Discharge Elimination System (NPDES) Municipal Separate Storm Sewer System (MS4) Discharge Permit from the Oregon Department of Environmental Quality, which was renewed on March 16, 2012; and
+WHEREAS, the City of Wilsonville (City) was issued a National Pollutant Discharge Elimination System (NPDES) Municipal Separate Storm Sewer System (MS4) Discharge Permit from the Oregon Department of Environmental Quality (DEQ), which was renewed in March 2012 and has been administratively extended by DEQ; and